CLWA completes second phase of aquatic weed survey

 In August 2017 a team from the Water Quality committee of the CLWA completed the second phase of its comprehensive survey of Crystal Lake to update information on established native submerged plants, monitor invasives like Eurasian watermilfoil that are already present, and look for any new species that may have found their way into Crystal's waters.
 This year's surface-based investigation was supplemented by drone photography conducted by Zero Gravity Aerial.
 Both surface and drone components will be used again in 2018 to complete full coverage of Crystal Lake.

-The 2017 survey focussed on the south shore and most of the west end of the lake.
+The 2017 survey focused on the south shore and most of the west end of the lake.
 Less invasive Eurasian milfoil occurs in these areas than was found in the 2016 investigation of the east end of the lake, particularly at Beulah Beach.
 However, the drone survey showed that Eurasian milfoil is much more extensive than was expected.
 The survey also found that the most common weed in the lake is Chara.

 The 2016 survey identified at least eighty sample sites, with Eurasian or hybrid watermilfoil the most common invasive.
 This plant was observed to be particularly prevalent around the boat launching sites in Beulah and at Mollineaux Road, which suggests the weeds are being carried from other lakes by visiting watercraft.